Do you have health insurance for Canada?

 Architectural firms don’t really tend to use recruitment agencies, so the best resource is the AIBC classifieds page where new jobs are advertised every Tuesday.
 Jobs Canada can have some architectural positions and for Architectural Technologists there seems to be a number of AutoCAD drafting positions there.
-Like all job hunting in Vancouver, the best way is through trying to get to know as many young architects as possible and hear about places that are hiring through word of mouth.
+Like all job hunting in Vancouver, the best way of trying to find architects jobs in Canada is by getting to know as many young architects as possible and hear about places that are hiring through word of mouth.
 Keep an eye out for AIBC events and lectures by SALA and RAIC in the city.
 Also note that some companies will only advertise positions on their own websites.

 Under ‘skills’ do not list computer skills exclusively.
 Do not assume anything.
 List your design experience, as many graduate architects in Canada do not get to design as it is a much more tiered office structure.
 List your tender and construction drawing experience as relevant, as well as specification writing, representing offices at meetings and importantly site experience such as inspections or snagging.

 On structuring a resume relevant to architecture, list practices with: